1979 European Parliament election: Campaigns

 The campaigns varied.
 The former Social Democrat German Chancellor Willy Brandt took an international campaign to France, Italy, Luxembourg and the Netherlands to boost the Socialist group.
 On the other hand, the former Prime Minister of France Jacques Chirac used the election to gauge his popularity against the then-President of France Valéry Giscard d'Estaing, in anticipation of a presidential bid in 1981.

 Election

 In June, the 410 members were elected by universal suffrage.
 At the time there were no rules on the system of election to be used.
-The United Kingdom used a plurality voting system for multiple small constituencies in England, Wales and Scotland but the other member states used proportional representation for fewer larger constituencies (usually the member state itself as a single constituency), albeit with different methods of seat allocation.
+The United Kingdom used a plurality voting system for multiple small constituencies in Great Britain but the other member states used proportional representation for fewer larger constituencies (usually the member state itself as a single constituency), albeit with different methods of seat allocation.

 The electorate took little interest but average voter turnout was 63%.
 The lowest turn out was in the United Kingdom with 32.2%: all others were above 50% apart from Denmark.
 Aside from Belgium and Luxembourg, where voting is compulsory, the highest turnout was in Italy with 84.9%.